When Non-Compete Agreements Are Enforceable in California: What Employees and Employers Should Know

 The Exceptions Most People Miss

-While traditional non-competes are generally unenforceable, California law does allow certain post-employment restrictions, including:
+While traditional non-competes are generally unenforceable, California employment law does allow certain post-employment restrictions, including:

 • Sale of a business: Non-competes may be enforceable when tied to the sale of goodwill or ownership interests